Through time, the Oscars have given us some of the biggest pop culture moments in history.

 On February 12, the Academy told The Hollywood Reporter that a multi-location will be the approach for this year's Oscars.
 It will feature guests and potentially nominees and presenters but in a very different, varied format to what we've seen before from the iconic ceremony.

 On the Oscars night, the main event was in Los Angeles, however there were smaller events held in London, while Sacha Baron Cohen and Isla Fisher were seen in Sydney, Australia.

 'In this unique year that has asked so much of so many, the Academy is determined to present an Oscars like none other, while prioritising the public health and safety of all those who will participate,' a spokesperson told THR.
 'To create the in-person show our global audience wants to see, while adapting to the requirements of the pandemic, the ceremony will broadcast live from multiple locations, including the landmark Dolby Theatre.'

 Recent awards ceremonies have featured a blend of pre-taped and live moments in place of live audiences, which is what the Oscars may attempt.
 The 2020 Emmy's socially-distanced show included footage of winners accepting the awards from their homes while host Jimmy Kimmel ran the proceedings from the Staples Center, audience-free, occasionally joined by the odd celebrity guest at a distance.

-The Hollywood Reporter reports that out of the overall number of members, 36 per cent of those invited to join the Academy are people of colour, while 45 per cent are women and 49 percent are based outside of the US.
+The Hollywood Reporter reported that out of the overall number of members, 36 per cent of those invited to join the Academy are people of colour, while 45 per cent are women and 49 percent are based outside of the US.

 ‘The Academy is delighted to welcome these distinguished fellow travellers in the motion picture arts and sciences,’ Academy President David Rubin has reportedly said in a statement obtained by the publication.